 How is Yarrow Collective funded?

-Currently, Yarrow Collective is generously funded through the Larimer County Behavioral Health Impact Fund, a Larimer County Immediate Needs Grant, the Larimer County Health Department, the Guber Family Giving Fund, and other foundations and through donations.
+Currently, Yarrow Collective is generously funded through the Larimer County Behavioral Health Impact Fund, the Colorado Health Foundation, a Larimer County Immediate Needs Grant, the Larimer County Health Department, the Guber Family Giving Fund, and other foundations and through donations.
 Yarrow Collective started as a collaborative project with the School of Social Work at Colorado State University (CSU) who supported us through our initial development.
 Currently, Yarrow is fiscally sponsored by the Colorado Nonprofit Development Center (CNDC).
 Importantly, Yarrow Collective is not run or operated by any government or academic entity.
 Yarrow Collective is made up of community members with lived experience who are working toward increased alternatives to traditional mental health and substance use treatments and have a desire to create spaces in the community for peer-to-peer connection.

 Is Yarrow Collective affiliated with other organizations?